-From time to time the College are able to offer scholarships and bursaries due to the generosity of the supporters of the Chevalier College Foundation.
+Whilst the College does not offer an annual scholarship program, from time to time the College is able to offer scholarships and bursaries thanks to the generosity of the supporters of the Chevalier College Foundation.

 Scholarships and bursaries can cover all or part of the successful applicants’ fees for one or more of their years at Chevalier College.
-Scholarships are generally for six years and bursaries are supporting payments that may be for shorter periods, subject to financial needs of the student.
+Scholarships are generally for six years, and bursaries are supporting payments that may be for shorter periods, subject to the financial needs of the student.

-For 2023 we have been able to offer students the below awards.
+For students who commenced or attended the College in 2023, we were able to offer the below awards.
 These awards are made possible due to the generosity of donors, most of whom are Chevalier Past Students:

 All our scholarships and bursaries are intended for students from a family whose financial circumstances would otherwise make it challenging to enrol their child at Chevalier College.
 In addition, there are other attributes being sought in the young person fortunate enough to be offered these scholarships, such as academic aptitude and involvement in volunteer and extracurricular activities such as sport, music, drama and the like.